vootla85/MLOps-interview-questions/README.md

 # MLOps-interview-questions
-Uvicorn- It is a local server to install fast api.
+Uvicorn- It is a local server to run fast api.

 stemming - It use fixed rules such as remove able,ing, es,s, etc to derive a base word for example sleeping - sleep